 The infrastructure of Eclipse plug-ins is based on

 Virtually any Eclipse Platform-based integrated development environment uses Eclipse workspaces.
-Usually it is a workspace that stores the source code of applications being developed in the IDE.
-Workspace structure is mapped directly to the file system; it consists of projects that store files and folders.
+Usually, it is a workspace that stores the source code of applications being developed in the IDE.
+The workspace structure is mapped directly to the file system; it consists of projects that store files and folders.
 These projects, files, and folders are called workspace resources.
 The implementation of the Eclipse workspace serves as a file system cache, which significantly improves the performance of traversing the resource tree.
-In addition to that, workspace provides some supplemental services, including
+In addition to that, the workspace provides some supplemental services, including

 The Core Resources component (org.eclipse.core.resources plug-in) provides support for workspaces and their resources.
 In particular, this component provides programmatic access to the workspace in terms of the resource model.
 Efficient access to this model requires a simple way to represent references to resources for clients.
 However, the object that stores the resource state within the model should be hidden from clients.
 If this requirement is not met, in scenarios where a file is deleted, the client would not release the object that is no longer available in the model (and this would cause other issues).
 Eclipse solves this problem using resource handles.
 A handle serves as a key (it only stores the path to a resource in the workspace) and it fully controls access to the object within the model that stores the resource state.
 This design is a variation of the